iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/03-uddi-agility/assignment.md

 ![Screenshot 2025-07-13 at 11.23.06.png](https://play.instruqt.com/assets/tracks/26xnz6aweydm/84ecb89847e4fc0b3ab73787bb8baf71/assets/Screenshot%202025-07-13%20at%2011.23.06.png)

-6. Click Update Capability → then Save
+6. Click Update Capability → then click Save

 🎯 Goal: Apply the enhanced policy to your service to start enforcing the new rules.